pipeforce/pipeforce.github.io/docs/tutorials/100_create-webhook.md

 ## Webhook - Intro

-Webhooks are very essential parts for connecting with external systems.
-A webhook is a unique URL, that external systems can call.
-In PIPEFORCE, when a webhook URL is called, it is linked to a pipeline internally, which then gets executed.
+Webhooks are a very essential concept for connecting with external systems.
+A webhook is a URL with a unique token, external systems can call.
+In PIPEFORCE, if such a webhook URL is called, it is linked to a pipeline internally, which then gets executed.

 In this tutorial, you will learn how to setup and execute such a webhook.